WhaleWatching/night-feelings/poem.md

-Night, Ad.
+-- afternoon
+you shall comeback
+tonight

+-- sunset
+night
-Sun is moving down
+sun is moving down
-Birds are dying
+birds are dying

-No wind crossing your mind
-No wind

-Dry, Ad.
+-- dry
+dry
-Don't stop walking
+don't stop walking
+line here
-Line here, implies way
+implies way

-A way out, Ad.
+-- wayout
+a way out
-Are you following?
+are you following?

+-- following
-Are you following?
+are you following?